-Your baby should have the next immunisations when they are eight weeks old.
+Your baby should have their first immunisations when they are around eight weeks old.
 It is very important that your baby receives the different vaccinations when they are due.
 Your GP or public health nurse will give you information on the schedule of vaccinations.